Rights & Responsibilities

 - Deny any accommodation, academic adjustment, auxiliary aid, service, or facility-related request that imposes an undue financial or administrative burden on the institution.

 Fresno Pacific University has the responsibility to:

-- Develop an educational accommodation plan for each student that chooses to register with the ASC.
-The plan will authorize certain accommodations, academic adjustments, auxiliary aids and services that may mitigate the impact of a student’s disability in the major life activity of learning.
+- Develop an educational accommodation plan for each student that chooses to register with Services for Students with Disabilities.
+The plan will authorize certain accommodations, academic adjustments, auxiliary aids, and services that may mitigate the impact of a student’s disability in the major life activity of learning.

-- Provide readily accessible information to faculty, staff and students regarding disability policies mandated by law (state and federal) and implement procedures available by the university and the ASC.
+- Provide readily accessible information to faculty, staff, and students regarding disability policies mandated by law (state and federal) and implementing procedures available to the university.

 - Maintain all documentation verifying disability in a secure environment that ensures confidentiality.

 - Inform other students in a class if the class is being recorded.

 Subsequent to the receipt of appropriate documentation, an educational accommodation plan will be developed based on the following criterion: